tkomde/iohook/README.md

 Robolab ([MechaKeys](https://v2.robolab.io), the integrated typing environment) provide a modern CI pipeline for easy, fast, reliable, builds of iohook for modern versions of Node and Electron.

-**Notice!!
-This repository is WIP:**
+**Notice!**
 This fork aim to support newer versions of Node.js / Electron and ES Module.
-Windows works, MacOS doesn't work properly(mouse OK, keyboard NG), Linux works (raspberry pi 5). [hwanyong/iohook-macos](https://github.com/hwanyong/iohook-macos) is recommended for macOS.
+Windows and Linux works, macOS doesn't work properly(mouse OK, keyboard NG).
+Therefore, I do not provide prebuilt versions for macOS. [hwanyong/iohook-macos](https://github.com/hwanyong/iohook-macos) is recommended for macOS.

 ## Supported Versions

 - Versions >= 1.1.2 support Electron 29-37 and Node 20-24 (Excluding Electron 32 due to c++ error)
+- As of right now, i do not build 32-bit versions.
 - For older version support, use the wilix-team / robolab-io library
 - [electron ABI versions](https://github.com/electron/node-abi/blob/main/abi_registry.json)